 When there is damage to the valves and piston rings, compression will be reduced.
 This causes you to lose engine power.
-As a result, You won’t be able to accelerate when you put your foot on the gas pedal.
+As a result, you won’t be able to accelerate as fast, when you put your foot on the gas pedal.

-Burnt valves are another problem that contributes to power issues.
-Many things can cause burnt valves, but one of the most common reasons is ignoring leaking seals and guides, or failing to fix other compression problems.
+Burnt valves, are another problem, that contributes to power issues.
+Consequently, many things can, cause burnt valves.
+But, one of the most common reasons is, ignoring leaking seals and guides or failing to fix other compression problems.

-Ticking noises are the most common types of noises you will hear when you’re having trouble with your valves.
-This noise gets louder and faster as the engine is accelerated.
-It usually means that some of the valve train components are either worn or out of alignment.
+Ticking noises, are the most common types of noises you will hear, when you’re having trouble with your valves.
+So, as the (RPM’s) increase, the noise gets louder and faster.
+It usually means that, some of the valve train components are, either worn or out of alignment.

 Testing Valves and Piston Rings

-A Cylinder Leak down or cylinder leakage test is similar to a compression test in that it tells you how well your engine’s cylinders are sealing.
-But instead of measuring pressure, it measures pressure loss.
+A cylinder leak down or cylinder leakage test, is similar to a compression test.
+Because, it tells you how well your engine’s cylinders are sealing.
+But, instead of measuring pressure, it measures pressure loss.

-A cylinder leak down test requires the removal of all the spark plugs.
-The crankshaft is then turned so that each piston is at top dead centre (both valves closed) when each cylinder is tested.
+A cylinder leak down test requires the removal, of all the spark plugs.
+The crankshaft is then turned, so that each piston is at top dead center (both valves closed).
+Then, each cylinder is tested.
 Most people start with cylinder number one and follow the engine’s firing order.
-A threaded coupling attached to a leakage gauge is screwed into a spark plug hole.
-Compressed air (80 to 90 psi) is then fed into the cylinder.
+A threaded coupling, attached to a leakage gauge, is screwed into a spark plug hole.
+Compressed air (80 to 90 psi) is then fed into the cylinder. (valves and piston rings)

 An engine in great condition, should generally show only 5 to 10% leakage.
 An engine that’s still in pretty good condition, may show up to 20% leakage.
 But, more than 30% leakage indicates trouble.